 "The Blue Nose".
-Called a "Blue Nose" because he was born in Canada, he worked the Rocky Mountain slopes of British Columbia, then into Klamath County, Oregon, until he witnessed a terrible fire that started in the sawmill down river, killed many loggers and demolished the camp where he was working.
+Called "The Blue Nose" because he was born in Canada and refers to both the famous sailing ship depicted on the Canadian dime and the colder climate.
+He worked the Rocky Mountain slopes of British Columbia, then into Klamath County, Oregon, until he witnessed a terrible fire that started in the sawmill down river, killed many loggers and demolished the camp where he was working.
 He heard that there were Douglas fir in the Southern Rockies; so wandered down to New Mexico and got work here although he thinks the trees here are a poor excuse for the ones he used to fell farther north.
-"Blue Nose" is very skiddish about fire.
+"The Blue Nose" is very skiddish about fire.